fuzzylogicxx/fuzzylogic/posts/autumn-2020-music-purchases.md

 ## Tasha Larae & Jihad Muhammad - Till You Get There

 Proper New Jersey style garage from Baltimore’s DJ Spen (ably assisted on remix duties by Bristol’s Sean McCabe) that I could imagine raising the roof at Shelter in NYC or even closer to home at Glasgow’s Melting Pot.
-It just has that magic forumula of slamming beats, gospel chords and a soaring, positive vocal which will never fail to push my buttons.
+It just has that magic formula of slamming beats, gospel chords and a soaring, life-affirming vocal which will never fail to push my buttons.
 One that if you hear at the right time will make your night, and which makes me long for clubs to reopen.

 <b>Favourite track:</b> Till You Get There (DJ Spen and Sean McCabe remix)